jdemau/jdem.com.au/_posts/2020-07-04-post-set-up-SSH.md

 ssh-add ~/.ssh/filename1
 ```

-I am now able to connect to my ssh server (using git) via:
+I am now able to connect to my ssh server, on a port other than 22, using a specific identity file, (for git) via:

-`git clone git@your.hostname.com:path/to/gitfile.git`.
+`git clone git@your.hostname.com:path/to/gitfile.git`